Air Creation Skypper: Design and development

 The Skypper was designed as a simpler, lighter and less expensive carriage than the top-of-the line Air Creation Tanarg, to replace the Air Creation GT series in production.
 It was intended to comply with the Fédération Aéronautique Internationale microlight category.
 It features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem, open cockpit, tricycle landing gear with wheel pants and a single engine in pusher configuration.

-The aircraft is made from bolted-together aluminum tubing, with its double surface wing covered in Dacron sailcloth.
+The aircraft is made from bolted-together aluminium tubing, with its double surface wing covered in Dacron sailcloth.
 The wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 Available powerplants include the a twin cylinder, liquid-cooled, two-stroke, dual-ignition 64 hp Rotax 582 engine, the four cylinder, air and liquid-cooled, four-stroke, dual-ignition 80 hp Rotax 912UL or 100 hp Rotax 912ULS engine and the twin cylinder, air-cooled, four-stroke, dual-ignition 60 hp HKS 700E.

 With the Rotax 582 the aircraft has an empty weight of 201 kg and a gross weight of 462 kg, giving a useful load of 261 kg.
 With full fuel of 55 L the payload is 221 kg.

 A number of different wings can be fitted to the basic carriage, including the Air Creation NuviX, Fun 450, iFun 16, iXess 13 and the BioniX.

 When equipped with the Bionix wing and Rotax 912 engine the Skypper was €6,300 cheaper than the more sophisticated Air Creation Tanarg with the same engine and wing, in 2011.